input-output-hk/partner-chains/toolkit/pallets/session-validator-management/README.md

 5. **Main Chain Integration**: For partner chains that coordinate with a main chain (like Cardano), the pallet maintains relevant configuration data about main chain scripts and addresses, establishing a secure link between the two chains' governance systems.

 This pallet is designed with the complexity of cross-chain validator selection in mind.
-It allows for sophisticated selection algorithms, inherent data-based committee proposals, and seamless integration with both main chain data sources and the partner chain's session management system.
+It allows for sophisticated selection algorithms and seamless integration with both main chain data sources and the partner chain's session management system.

 The Session Validator Management pallet works in close coordination with the Partner Chains Session pallet, with a clear separation of concerns: this pallet focuses on who should be validators and when they should rotate, while the Session pallet manages the active validator set during each session.